The Art on How to Make Money on Etsy

-However, private label selling is a red flag on Etsy.
+However, private label selling is a major red flag on Etsy.

-While her tactic was pure savvy marketing, she drew the ire of Etsy sellers who think that her practice violated Etsy’s philosophy, which is about selling handcrafted boutique.
+While her tactic was pure savvy marketing, she drew the ire of successful shops who think that her practice violated Etsy's philosophy, which is about selling handcrafted boutique.

 Third Bird Nest left Etsy in 2015 because Alicia claims that the platform is no longer supportive of their cause.
-Ultimately, Etsy sided with artists and hobbyists who focused on turning their efforts into profit.
+Ultimately, Etsy sided with artists, hobbyists, and other Etsy sellers who focused on turning their handmade items that sell into profit.